SWTOR-Slicers/WikiPedia/README.md

 ### Exporting several whole .tor files' assets in one go

-The thing is, all this isn’t the most efficient way to work if we look forward to building whole scenes with landscapes, rooms, props, pets, characters, etc. As all those assets are spread over many .tor files, and the way one looks for them out of swtor.jedipedia.net or torcommunity.com’s data requires to look inside the game’s XML text files that describe their use, it’s best to just batch-export all the .tor files having to do with 3d models.
+Sadly, all this isn’t the most efficient way to work if we look forward to building whole scenes with landscapes, rooms, props, pets, characters, etc., or even if we just want to recreate our player characters.
+At first, we used to suggest extracting the stuff from just a type of files (the character parts ones, or the architectural ones, etc.), but, frankly, everything is so spread around that one always ends up missing something and losing massive amounts of time trying to locate it.

+Given that, it’s best to just batch-export all the .tor files having to do with 3d models (well, maybe we can leave the "\_area\_" ones out if we don't plan on using the game's buildings and exteriors).

 EasyMYP has an option to extract the stuff inside all the .tor files contained in a folder:

 ![](images/extracting/easymyp/easymyp_guide_150.png)